sravi999/mlOps-challanges/1 CloudFormation/Readme.md

     }
 ```

-Refer the [cloudFormationTemp.template](cloudFormationTemp.template) for other task implementations.
+Please refer to the [cloudFormationTemp.template](cloudFormationTemp.template) file for the implementation of other tasks.

-Finally, the CloudFormation challenge looks as follows
+Finally, the architecture of the task is as follows

 ![cloudFormation](image.png)